ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Information Hiding**: principle that the client of a class should only rely on the public methods of the class

+## Mathematical Objects

+### Technical Question

+- How do I use the concepts associated with object-oriented programming to create and use objects for the purposes of performing mathematical calculations like the moving average?

+### Next Steps

+- Read chapter 11 of *Programming and Mathematical Thinking*
+- Check out the [course slides](/slides/discrete-structures/mathematical-objects/) for a detailed investigation of these chapters!
+- Go to the `discrete-structures/mathematical-objects/` directory on [Proactive Programmers Live](https://proactiveprogrammers.com/live/) and investigate all of the Python programs!

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you